chamodanethra/biometric_signature/README.md

 ### `createSignature(SignatureOptions options)`

-Prompts the user for biometric authentication and generates a cryptographic signature (RSA PKCS#1v1.5 SHA-256 or ECDSA) using the securely stored private key.
+Prompts the user for biometric authentication and generates a cryptographic signature (RSA PKCS#1v1.5 SHA-256 or ECDSA P-256) using the securely stored private key.
 The new response is a `SignatureResult` that carries both the signature and public key in the requested output format.
+Hybrid modes always sign using the hardware EC key.

 - **Parameters**:
   - `options`: A `SignatureOptions` instance that specifies: